pasindu-2002/pasindu-2002/README.md

 💻 Specializing in Java, PHP, JavaScript and Python programming, I love diving deep into the world of software development to create robust and efficient applications.

 📱 I have good expertise in mobile application development for both iOS and Android platforms, leveraging the power of React Native & Flutter to build cross-platform apps that deliver seamless user experiences.
+I excel in building native apps using Java, Kotlin, Swift

 🌐 Furthermore, I have a keen interest and hands-on experience in web development.
 I have honed my skills in front-end technologies such as HTML, CSS, JavaScript, Bootstrap and WordPress crafting engaging user interfaces that prioritize usability and performance.
 On the back end, I am proficient in building scalable and secure web services using PHP, Java, Spring Boot, and REST APIs.